 We use four proxies to control for the quality of the government, country regulations, and their enforcement.
 The first proxy is the variable Reg. quality, which reflects the ability of the government to formulate and implement sound policies and regulations that permit and promote private sector development.
 The original index ranged from -2.5 (weak governance) to 2.5 (strong governance), whereas in our sample, it ranges from -2.15 to 2.25 with a sample mean of 1.16.

-The second proxy is the variable Gov. effect, which represents the quality of public services, the degree of its independence from political pressure, the quality of policy formulation and implementation, and the credibility of the governance) to 2.5 (strong to 2.5 (strong billing) and the credibility of the governance) to 2.5 (strong) to 2.5 (strong) and the credibility of the governance) to 2.5 (strong) and implementation.
+The second proxy is the variable Gov. effect, which represents the quality of public services, the degree of its independence from political pressure, the quality of policy formulation and implementation, and the credibility of the government's commitment to such policies.
+The original index was also standardized from -2.5 (weak governance) to 2.5 (strong governance).

-governance).
 For the countries in our sample, the minimum value is -1.71 and the maximum value is 2.36, with a sample mean of 1.31.

 The third proxy is the variable Accountability, which measures the extent to which a country's citizens are able to participate in selecting their government, as well as freedom of expression, freedom of association, and a free media.
 The original index ranges from -2.5 (weak governance) and 2.5 (strong governance) and for the countries in our sample, it ranges from -2.1 to 1.83.
-The last proxy is the variable Pol. stability, which measure is standardized from -2.5 (weak governance) to 2.5 (strong governance), while for the countries in our sample, it ranges from -2.41 to 1.66.
+The last proxy is the variable Pol. stability, which measures the likelihood of political instability and/or politically motivated violence.
+The measure is standardized from -2.5 (weak governance) to 2.5 (strong governance), while for the countries in our sample, it ranges from -2.41 to 1.66.
 On one hand, the mean values of the four governance indicators indicate that more banks are located in countries with stronger legal enforcement and better governance.
 On the other hand, the data show fairly large variations in the institutional development of countries in the sample.

-3.2.4 Other country characteristics
+3.2.4 Oher country characteristics